 This Snuggle Puppy is cute enough to warm your heart but, more importantly, it'll give your pup some much needed comfort as they get settled into their new home.
 This cuddle buddy, with its “real-feel” heartbeat (which dogs can both hear and feel) and its gentle warmth heat source, is a "super stuffy” that really can help ease transitions for dogs.
 The reviews and photos people have submitted for this product are absolutely heartwarming, you really should check them out.

-Soothing sights, sounds, and smells can really help to set the mood for sleep (heck, I’m getting tired just writing those words!).
+Soothing sights, sounds, and smells can really help to set the mood for sleep.
 The Adaptil pheromone diffuser can help put your puppy in a calm, sleepy-time mood.
 You might even try a spritz from an Adaptil pump on the crate bed/mat shortly before placing your puppy in their crate.
 (No more than one or two spritzes — more is NOT better — and not when they’re in the crate.)

 Other things like the smell of lavender and calming music or white noise can also be effective at sending your puppy off to meet the Sandman.
 The speaker below is great because it comes preloaded with over an hour of "Through a Dog's Ear," music that has been specifically created to help calm anxious or fearful dogs.